 The First Step to Mental Wellness

-The most important thing people can do is to realize that they aren’t broken.
+The most important thing people can do is to realize that they aren’t broken or stuck.
 While someone may need help to get out of their current cycle or need help with a life transition, most treatment is predicated on the theory that something is ‘wrong’ with the person.
-Beverly says most treatment is often based on the erroneous belief that sadness, anger and anxiety are “bad” emotions that need to be treated or stopped.
+Beverly says most treatment is often based on the erroneous belief that sadness, anger, depression and anxiety are “bad” emotions that need to be treated or stopped.
 She says that treatment approach hinges on the theory of a broken person—that somehow that person’s brain or body is producing too much of the “bad” emotion.

 The truth is that the person is not always broken.
-The sadness, anger or anxiety they are experiencing probably had a very valid reason for being there in the first place.Approaching emotional management from an “unbroken” perspective allows people to work with their emotions in the same way as everyone else.
+The sadness, anger, depression or anxiety they are experiencing probably had a very valid reason for being there in the first place.Approaching emotional management from an “unbroken” perspective allows people to work with their emotions in the same way as everyone else.
 Anger is an emotion that surfaces when something unfair happens to us.
 Sadness is an indication of a loss and the need to respond by mourning the loss.
 Anxiety is a protective response, and we must be made safe.
 Frustration is doing the same thing over and over and expecting a different result.
 Depression is usually a sign that we need a new plan, something different.

 The broken-person approach creates a situation in the sufferer’s mind that there is something wrong with them.
 They believe that they have no ability to manage the problem.
 They begin to hate that broken part.
 They try to isolate or suppress it.
 This creates a state of war within the person—the wise conscious mind against what they believe is the misguided subconscious mind and all its bad feelings.